A Glossary of Heart Disease Terms

 Cardiac Arrest: When the heart stops beating suddenly and respiration (breathing) and other body functions stop as a result.

 Cardiac Catheterization: A heart procedure used to diagnose heart disease.
 During the procedure, a catheter (inserted into an artery in your arm or leg) is guided to your heart, contrast dye is injected, and X-rays of the coronary arteries, heart chambers, and valves are taken.
-This procedure also measures the blood pressure in the heart chambers to help diagnose the causes of heart failure.
+This procedure also measures the pressures in the heart chambers to help diagnose the causes of heart failure and to see the significance of valve problems.